business, management, and entrepreneurship

 Student Activities gives students the awesome ability to start their own clubs.
 In the past, students have established business-oriented clubs such as the Center for Sustainable Entrepreneurship, which helped students learn about pursuing business careers.

-Students can also find and connect with Greeners in many areas of business, both locally and around the world, through the online Alumni Entrepreneurs Directory.
+Students can also find and connect with Greeners in many areas of business, both locally and around the world, through the online Alumni Entrepreneurs Directory and through ongoing campus events.

 How to Choose Your Path